 I don’t know what Option B will look like in your life, but we’ll all experience it one day.
 I hope this will help you deal with it when it comes.
 Here goes!

 Lesson 1: You’ll have to deal with three Ps after a traumatic event.

 When Sheryl’s husband died, the first medical report stated an injury sustained from his fall to the ground as the cause.
 As a result, Sheryl blamed herself for not paying attention to her husband more.

 Her brother, a neurosurgeon, was suspicious, because the fall’s height could never have been fatal.
 The second autopsy showed cardiac arrhythmia due to an undiagnosed disease as the real cause.
-But instead of accepting that it was outside of her control, she then felt guilty for not pushing him to change his diet more.
+But instead of accepting what was outside of her control, she then felt guilty for not pushing him to change his diet.

 Even after the Jewish seven-day period of morning, shiva, Sheryl stayed close to a nervous breakdown at work all the time.
-The weight on her shoulders felt too heavy and like it would never be lifted again.
+The weight on her shoulders felt too heavy, like it would never lift again.

 Pioneer happiness researcher Martin Seligman describes the three-P model Sheryl clearly went through:

 - Personalization.
 Contrary to all evidence, Sheryl kept blaming herself for a terrible event she could do nothing about.

 - Pervasiveness.
 Naturally, the sadness infected every aspect of her life, even work.